Kingxukai/linux/Documentation/scheduler/sched-ext.rst

     local=17 global=72
     ^CEXIT: BPF scheduler unregistered

-The current status of the BPF scheduler can be determined as follows:
+The current status of the woke BPF scheduler can be determined as follows:

 .. code-block:: none